 The intuition for this result is as follows.
-Mispricing, as measured by the expected long-term return obtained from purchasing the stock, is increasing in the market's belief about the liquidation value.
-When the market is optimistic, trades can come from either optimistic fund managers or pessimistic proprietary traders.
-The former indicates that the manager has positive information, making future managers even more keen to buy, thereby exacerbating mispricing.
-The latter reveals that the proprietary trader has negative information, making fund managers less keen to buy in the next round, thereby ameliorating mispricing.
+Mispricing, as measured by the expected longterm return obtained from purchasing the stock, is increasing in the market's belief about the liquidation value.
+When the market is optimistic, trades can either come from optimistic fund managers or pessimistic proprietary traders.
+The first case reveals that the manager has positive information, making future managers even more keen to buy, and thus exacerbating mispricing.
+The latter case reveals that the proprietary trader has negative information, making fund managers less keen to buy in the next round, thus ameliorating mispricing.
 As η grows, the probability of the former event increases.
 By the same token, the absence of trade in a given period may imply that a pessimistic manager or an optimistic proprietary trader chose not to trade.
-If the market interprets a no-trade as the former case, the level of optimism falls; if it interprets a no-trade as the latter case, the level of optimism rises.
-As η grows, it is more likely that a no-trade is caused by the inactivity of pessimistic managers.
-Therefore, for assets dominated by institutional traders (high η), trade is typically associated with increasing mispricing, while a lack of trade is associated with corrections.
+If the market interprets no-trade as the former case, the level of optimism falls; if it interprets no-trade as the latter case, the level of optimism rises.
+As η grows, it is more likely that no-trade is caused by the inactivity of pessimistic managers.
+Thus, for assets dominated by institutional traders (high η), trade is typically associated with increasing mispricing, while the lack of trade is associated with corrections.